Acoustic Guitar Guide

 There are many types of acoustic guitars.
 And to narrow down your options you once again need to ask yourself: What type of music do you want to play?

 The remainder of this acoustic guitar guide will familiarize you with various body styles and options.
-When you complete it, you should have a feel for the guitar that meets your needs.
-The next step is to read the Buying Guide, to understand a few additional options, to understand the best way to select the right sounding guitar, and to ensure you get a fair deal.
+When you complete it, you should have a feel for the right guitar to meet your needs.
+Once you have read this article, the next step is to read the Buying Guide, to understand a few additional options, to understand the best way to select the right sounding guitar, and to ensure you get a fair deal.

 Steel String Body Shapes